Wlad-Fox/test-task-azure/README.md

-# test-task-azure
+# Azure test task

-Here is the result of completing the test task from one company
+Here is the result of completing the test task from one company.
+It is not so primitive as usual test tasks so I decided to upload it here so that you could instantly check my skills.

 ## Task